Data Restore in Direct NFS Access Mode

 - Data blocks obtained from the VMware backup proxy are written to the NFS datastore over LAN.

 With the selected option Same as source from the Restore disk type drop-down list, Veeam Backup & Replication restores the disk with the same type as in the backup.
-However, during the restore in the Direct NFS access mode, the disk type can be affected by settings specified for your NFS server, VAAI, etc. Thin disks can be restored as thin disks, thick eager disks as thick eager disks.
+However, during the restore in the Direct NFS access mode, the disk type can be affected by settings specified for your NFS server, VAAI, and so on.
+Thin disks can be restored as thin disks, thick eager disks as thick eager disks.
 Thus, Veeam Backup & Replication converts thick lazy zeroed disks to thick eager disks, if you use VAAI, otherwise to thin disks.
 For more information about disk types, see VMware Docs.